nchammas/flintrock/CONTRIBUTING.md

 ### Changing dependencies

-If you are changing anything about Flintrock's dependencies, be sure to update the compiled requirements using [pip-tools]:
+If you are changing anything about Flintrock's dependencies, be sure to update the compiled requirements using [pip-tools] and the lowest version of Python that Flintrock supports (Python 3.8):

 [pip-tools]: https://github.com/jazzband/pip-tools